Andrew Ketterer

-Andrew 'Drew' Ketterer (born January 17, 1949) is an American lawyer and politician from Maine.
-Ketterer, a Democrat, serve two terms (1990-1994) in the Maine House of Representatives from Norridgewock, Maine.
-After not seeking a third term in 1994, Ketterer was elected by the Democratic majority of the Maine Legislature to be Maine Attorney General.
-He served three terms (1995-2001) as Attorney General.
+Andrew "Drew" Ketterer (born January 17, 1949) is an American lawyer and politician from Maine.
+Ketterer, a Democrat, serve two terms (1990–1994) in the Maine House of Representatives from Norridgewock, Maine.
+After declining to see a third term in 1994, Ketterer was elected by the Democratic majority of the Maine Legislature to be Maine Attorney General, succeeding fellow Democrat Michael E. Carpenter.
+He served three terms (1995–2001) as Attorney General.
 While in office, he made civil rights enforcement a priority of his office as well as fighting fraud and elder abuse.
 He was replaced by Speaker of the Maine House of Representatives G. Steven Rowe.